 Space allowed: width 122cm, depth 122cm, height optional.
 To be viewed and judged from the front.
-Exhibitors to provide their own base if required.
+Exhibitors to provide their own base if required and place on the ground.

 THE GOODLAND CUP will be awarded for the best exhibit.
-2022 winner: Betty Buxton.
+2023 winner: Joy Garland.